-State that can be shared between contexts includes pixel and vertex buffer objects, program and shader objects, and texture objects (except for the texture objects named zero).
+Objects that can be shared between contexts include pixel and vertex buffer objects, program and shader objects, renderbuffer objects, sync objects, and texture objects (except for the texture objects named zero).

 Framebuffer, query, and vertex array objects are not shared.